 Doctoral Program

-Application process for admission in Ph.D. programme for the Spring 2024-2025 session has commenced.
+Application process for admission in Ph.D. programme for the Autumn 2025-2026 session has commenced.
 Please check the IITB admissions website and the PhD information brochure for details.

 The interview will likely cover fundamental questions from the courses you have taken in your Bachelor’s or Master’s program and/or from the project work you did during your Bachelor’s or Master’s program and/or your research interests.